-- Have your cat neutered - If the aggressive cat is a whole male (tom cat), you should get him fixed as soon as possible.
+If the aggressive cat is a whole male (Tomcat), you should get him fixed as soon as possible.
 Although unaltered males usually display territorial aggression toward other cats, this aggression can become redirected against people.
 Neutering will also help to prevent roaming and injuries from catfights, as well as control the serious problem of cat overpopulation.

-- Reduce stress - Stress may be the underlying cause to many behavioral problems, including aggression toward people.
+Stress may be the underlying cause of many behavioral problems, including aggression toward people.
 Almost any kind of aggression is likely to get worse when the cat is stressed.
 Stress is caused by changes in the cat's environment, and the cat's tendency to become stressed over these changes differs from one cat to another.

 Comments?
 Leave them using the form below.
 Questions?
 Please use the cat forums for those!